Hatton, Derbyshire: Economy

 Local employers include Nestlé Tutbury who have a historical presence in the village because of the surrounding farmland, which supported a strong dairy farming industry, and proximity to rail transport.
 Nestlé's factory is labelled by the company as their Tutbury factory.
 Until the late 1970s the factory had its own private siding giving access to milk trains.
 The factory has since developed into a major coffee producer, the sole United Kingdom facility producing the Dolce Gusto range, and also Nescafé.
 During 2012 the company started to expand production and has made a multimillion-pound investment over the last few years to establish the site further.

-The village has a famous café, The Salt Box on the A511, which has won awards as the best transport café in the UK.
-There is no similar truck stop on the parallel A50, hence its popularity.
-Opposite the café is the Sunar Gow Indian restaurant and nearby is the Railway Tavern pub.
 There is a Co-op supermarket in the village, next to the railway station, as well as a post office, two newsagents and several other village shops and food outlets.

 History

-Hatton was mentioned in the Domesday book as belonging to Henry de Ferrers and being worth twenty shillings.
+Hatton was mentioned in the Domesday Book as belonging to Henry de Ferrers and being worth twenty shillings.
 The parish church is dedicated to All Saints.

 It is estimated that in 1880 the village had around 500 residents.
 The population has since quintupled.